JoeWarriner/GildedRose-Refactoring-Kata/python/README.md

 This is a refactoring exercise I did, with feedback from my mentor Michal Poreba.
 The idea was to substantially improve the example code, while implementing "micro-commits" (i.e. very small, regular commits)

 I made three attempts at the exercise (shown in branches branch_1, branch_2, branch_3).
+The main branch (this one) contains the original code for the challenge.